Skip to main content

 I'm not seeing messages in the inbox.
 What can I try to fix this?

-To see all messages, have an admin navigate to Settings > Staff Accounts > click the three dots next to your name and edit your pre-filtered location.
+To see all messages, have an admin navigate to Settings > Staff Accounts > click the three dots next to your name and remove your pre-filtered location.

 Customize your transactional email templates

-To find and edit all your transactional email templates, click Studio Setup > Email Templates.
+To find and edit all your transactional email templates, click Studio Setup > Email Templates > select and edit a template, then choose whether you'll add variables listed in the email by copying and pasting from the list shown.

 How do variables work in Transactional Email Templates?